basho/spark-riak-connector/README.md

 Once connector is built there are several jars that are produced: spark-riak-connector/target/ contains spark-riak-connector-0.8.0.jar - this is the main connector jar.

-if you're planning to develop Spark applications in Java there is an additional jar spark-riak-connector-java-0.8.0.jar in spark-riak-connector-java/target/
+If you're planning to develop Spark applications in Java there is an additional jar spark-riak-connector-java-0.8.0.jar in spark-riak-connector-java/target/

 Also connector depends on the following jars: